material-motion/material-motion/concepts/primitives.md

 Tweens use an **interpolation function**.
 This is generally a cubic-bezier.

-A **keyframe animation** is a Tween that animates between a series of values.

 ### Gesture recognition

 **What it is**: *recognition of continuous or discrete actions from a stream of device input events*.